Peter Mayhew Cause Of Death: Health Issues Plagued 7-Foot-2 Actor, Forced Him To Retire From Playing Chewbacca

 Family members announced on Thursday that the actor had passed away earlier this week at his home in North Texas.
 While a notice posted on the actor’s official Twitter page did not specify his cause of death, it hinted toward natural causes in noting that he was surrounded by family at his passing.

 A report from TMZ noted that Mayhew died of a heart condition, but did not specify beyond that.
-Buzzfeed also noted in its obituary that Mayhew was plagued with mobility issues and had undergone spinal surgery last year.
+BuzzFeed also noted in its obituary that Mayhew was plagued with mobility issues and had undergone spinal surgery last year.

 In his final years, Mayhew endured a number of painful conditions.
-He was confided to a wheelchair starting in 2011, and two years later underwent double knee replacement surgery, the Today show reported.
+He was confined to a wheelchair starting in 2011, and two years later underwent double knee replacement surgery, the Today show reported.
 Mayhew was later able to walk with the help of a cane — one shaped like a light saber, which once got him briefly detained in an airport security terminal, the report noted.

 As the TMZ report noted, Peter Mayhew was able to walk enough to portray Chewbacca one final time in Star War: The Force Awakens, but had to retire afterward.
-He stayed active in the franchise, the report noted, serving as a mentor for the 6-foot-11 Joonas Suotamo, a Finish basketball star who took over the role of Chewbacca in The Last Jedi.
+He stayed active in the franchise, the report noted, serving as a mentor for the 6-foot-11 Joonas Suotamo, a Finnish basketball star who took over the role of Chewbacca in The Last Jedi.

 It was not clear if the conditions worsened, but Mayhew was back in a wheelchair for the most recent Star Wars premieres, though he was still able to attend and appear on the red carpet.